ptrkkim/Genetic-Gallery/README.md

 ## <a name="scripts-and-setup"></a> Scripts and setup

+Make sure Postgres is installed.
+This app will attempt to create a database named 'genetic-gallery.'

 From the project directory, you can use [yarn](https://yarnpkg.com/en/) or [npm](https://www.npmjs.com/) to run:

 ### `yarn start`